Configure server-to-server authentication from SharePoint Server to SharePoint in Microsoft 365

 Set variables you'll be using in later steps.

-Upload the new on-premises STS certificate to SharePoint in Microsoft 365.
+Upload the built-in SharePoint Server STS certificate to SharePoint in Microsoft 365.

 Add a Service Principal Name (SPN) to Azure.